-Plans for the Pluto system encounter are, at this time (some 8 years before the encounter begins) still only preliminary.
-Nonetheless, the broad outline of our encounter planning is complete.
-Science observations of Pluto will be divided into five phases.
+In this plan, science observations of Pluto are divided into five phases.
 The first phase, the cruise phase, includes all observations of the Pluto system in the first nine years of flight.
 The second phase, the approach observatory phase, begins when LORRI can first resolve Pluto, in January 2015.
 The transition between this and the third phase, the approach far encounter phase, is defined by that time when downlink can no longer keep pace with the data collection.
-For the purposes of this paper, we describe these two phases together as the approach phase, the period extending from 13 hours before to 5 hours after closest approach.
+For the purposes of this paper, we describe these two phases together as the approach phase.
+Most of the group 1, 2 and 3 objectives are best satisfied in the near encounter phase, the period extending from 13 hours before to 5 hours after closest approach.
 After closest approach there will be a short departure far encounter phase of high phase angle observations, radio tracking, and in situ environmental measurements.

-3.5.1 Cruise phase
+3.5.1 Cruise Phase

-New Horizons observed Pluto with LORRI during instrument commissioning in 2006, and will continue to observe Pluto throughout the cruise period.
-By 2013, LORRI will be also able to resolve Charon.
+New Horizons observed Pluto with LORRI during instrument commissioning in 2006 (Fig. 9), and will continue to observe Pluto throughout the cruise period.
+Pluto and Charon are effectively point sources during the cruise phase.
+By 2013, LORRI will be also able to clearly separate Charon from Pluto.
 These observations are of particular benefit to the Group 1 goal of determining the photometric phase functions of Pluto and Charon, since the solar phase angle of Pluto as seen from New Horizons changes over this period, and since New Horizons and Earth observe Pluto from different angles.
 These observations will also address the Group 2 objective of time variability.
 As opportunity and spacecraft resources allow, New Horizons will accomplish other science observations as well.
-For example, New Horizons will be able to observe Uranus and Neptune at phase angles not achievable from Earth-based or near-Earth observatories (Fig. 9).
+For example, New Horizons will be able to observe Uranus and Neptune at phase angles not achievable from Earth-based or near-Earth observatories (Fig. 10).